 Back then I was very sad, that they were cross processed, I don’t even think I knew it was a thing you could do for the effect.
 Anyway I wasn’t happy about it, and my Photoshop skills were not that good either, so correcting the photos – from a scan of the 10×15 print – was not really an option.
 I mainly just converted them to .

-Jump to , and my photography skills are a way better than in 2000, and my photo equipment is also a lot better, I can now scan the negatives in a dedicated negative scanner instead of the 10×15 prints on a flatbed scanner.
+Jump to , and my photography skills are a way better than in 2000, and my photo equipment is also a lot better, I can now scan the negatives in a dedicated negative instead of the 10×15 prints on a flatbed scanner.
 And the software has of course also gotten better, and this guy Nathan made a super awesome negative conversion plug-in for Lightroom called (NLP), which I have used on all my scans, since I bought it.

 I started scanning my old negatives, and when I came to the two cross processed ones, I noticed that the colors were different from what I remembered the 10×15 prints to be.
 I found the prints in a photo album, and I was right they were a lot greener in the 2000 version, then in my new NLP version.